-Judy Krysik's research interests include the prevention of child maltreatment among infants and toddlers, the efficacy of specialized court programs directed at children and families, and the practice of child protective services.
-Krysik is an associate professor and Director of the Center for Child Well-Being in the School of Social Work at Arizona State University.
-In addition to research and evaluation, the ASU Center for Child Well-Being develops high-quality, customized training resources and is host of the National Children of Incarcerated Parents annual conference.
+Judy Krysik is an expert in the prevention of child maltreatment among infants and toddlers, the efficacy of specialized court programs for children and families, and the practice of child protective services.
+Krysik is an associate professor and Director of the Center for Child Well-Being in the School of Social Work.
+In addition to research and evaluation, ASU's Center for Child Well-Being develops high-quality, customized training resources and hosts the National Children of Incarcerated Parents annual conference.

 Krysik is also the author of Research for Effective Social Work Practice, now in its 4th edition.